neondatabase/website/content/docs/guides/branching-refresh.md

 ---
 title: Refresh a branch
-subtitle: Learn how to refresh a Neon branch using the Neon API.
+subtitle: Learn how to refresh a Neon branch using the Neon API
 enableTableOfContents: true
 ---